-In SMEs, the task of updating registers often falls to one of the directors (or the only director), but many decide to use the services of an experienced third party.
-Some companies use their accountant (but their auditor is not permitted to carry out this role), their solicitor, or a company formation agent to perform this role.
+Within SMEs, the task of updating registers often falls to one of the directors (or the only director), but many decide to use the services of an experienced third party.
+Some companies ask their accountant (but their auditor is not permitted to carry out this role), their solicitor, or a company formation agent to perform this role.

-Formation agents tend to be cheaper than accountants and lawyers, and they generally have systems in place for dealing with statutory registers efficiently and meticulously.
+Formation agents tend to be cheaper than accountants and lawyers.
+Furthermore, they generally have systems in place for dealing with statutory registers efficiently and meticulously.

 1st Formations offers a Full Company Secretary Service, which includes:

 - an appointed company secretary (visible on the Companies House public register

 - maintenance of your statutory registers